hms-dbmi/viv/README.md

 ##### `getTileData` (Function) **POTENIAL FUTURE BREAKING CHANGES WITH NEW FEATURES**

 `getTileData` given x, y, z indices of the tile, returns the tile data or a Promise that resolves to the tile data.
 Alternatively, pass in `useZarr` as true to use `zarr` and our funcionality.
+Soon, there will be a `useGeoTIFF` as well.
 Look at [this](IMAGE_RENDERING.md) for how the zarr should be laid out.

 Receives arguments: